-The Foundation's management has evaluated subsequent events for potential required disclosures through May 8, 2023, which is the date the financial statements are available to be issued.
+The Foundation's management has evaluated subsequent events for potential required disclosures through May 10, 2024, which is the date the financial statements are available to be issued.
+In 2024, Tax Foundation finalized the formation of another related non-profit entity, Tax Foundation, Europe, that will be headquartered in Brussels.
 There were no additional events or transactions except as noted above that were discovered during the evaluation that required further recognition or disclosure.